PLSQL-Capstone-Projects-AUCA-2024/Wed_Flamigos_HotelManagementSystem/README.md

 ### 5. Housekeeping Prepares Room for Guest
 Housekeeping prepares the room by ensuring it is clean and stocked with necessary amenities, marking the room as “ready” for guest arrival.
+### 6. Guest Arrives and Checks In
+The guest arrives at the hotel and checks in at the front desk.

+### 7. Front Desk Assigns Room and Checks In Guest
+The front desk assigns the room to the guest, updating the room’s status to “occupied.”

+### 8. Billing Initiates Billing Record
+The billing system creates a new record for this reservation to track all charges associated with the guest’s stay.